Tyrone beat Clare to retain Division Two status

 While Tyrone's forwards stole the show, keeper Sinead McVey helped keep them ahead with a series of fine saves.

-It is a much-needed boost for Tyrone before the start of the Ulster Championship after a disappointing campaign led to a change in management with the experienced Sean O'Kane taking over for his third stint following Kevin McCrystal's departure.
+It is a much-needed boost for Tyrone after a disappointing campaign led to a change in management with the experienced Sean O'Kane taking over for another stint following Kevin McCrystal's departure.

 In an end-to-end first half that produced several goal chances at both ends, Clare spurned a chance to raise a green flag in the second minute but Aisling Reidy was unable to convert.

-From there, Tyrone quickly settled and consistently troubled Clare by dropping high balls into the space between the Banner's full-back line and goalkeeper.
+From there, Tyrone - who have been in Division Two since 2017 - quickly settled and consistently troubled Clare by dropping high balls into the space between the Banner's full-back line and goalkeeper.

 Chloe McCaffrey was particularly influential for the Red Hands and got on the scoreboard early on as Tyrone notched the opening three points but failed to take advantage of their own goal chance when Niamh Hughes teed up Grainne Rafferty who was denied by Michaela Glynn.